Jingrui, Mei Changsu’s friend, found himself a deeply troubled man.

 Ancient Chinese palace guards, masked and unmasked

-The emperor was in rage and in panic, because his own misconduct was implicated in the letter, and because he regarded the plea to reopen the case as a direct challenge to his authority.
+The emperor was in a rage and in panic, because his own misconduct was implicated in the letter, and because he regarded the plea to reopen the case as a direct challenge to his authority.

 He called his masked guards to silence the whistleblower.